 However, it is not only the retail stores that are enthusiastic about the POS systems.
 E-commerce store owners who are selling in places like trade shows; farmer markets and craft fairs also require cheap and convenient POS solutions.
 Setting up a Point of Sale solution is not tough.
 Here are some of the basic concepts:

-A Point of Sale Software I what is used by brick and mortar retailers for conducting sales.
+This software is is used by brick and mortar retailers for conducting sales.
 It can be at times a computer, a cash register or an iPad where your cashier can enter your products tally their cost and then conduct a financial transaction.
-A majority of POS software also have the capability of communicating with inventory levels so that everything can be balanced.
-The ere are big brands and stores that have deployed costly Point of Sale solutions and some of these had been custom built specially to meet their unique business needs.
-Even smaller retailers are making a transformation from use of traditional Point of Sale systems and are walking towards cloud-based POS solutions so that they do not have to store data locally and can access them from anywhere.
+A majority of POS also have the capability of communicating with inventory levels so that everything can be balanced.
+The are big brands and stores that have deployed costly solutions and some of these had been custom built specially to meet their unique business needs.
+Even smaller retailers are making a transformation from use of traditional retail software systems and are walking towards cloud-based POS solutions so that they do not have to store data locally and can access them from anywhere.

-How a POS System can help a Business?
+How does a POS System can help a business?

 POS systems or POS software are available wherever there is a transaction, especially in the case of a modern business.
 It is usually used as a terminal for checkouts by the customers.

-Some Point of Sale systems are similar to an electronic cash register in their functionalities.
+Some systems are similar to an electronic cash register in their functionalities.
 They are deployed for making as well as recording a sale in businesses such as a café, a restaurant, supermarket or a retail store and also in places like casinos, stadiums and hotels.

 However Point of Sale systems can be also installed as part of a more contemporary IT system and be then linked to functions like ordering, stock control, customer relationship management or CRM applications and other back office operations.

-The restaurant business has been adopting wireless Point of Sale software quite fast as they offer a high degree of flexibility.
-Many high volume pubs and restaurants have been showing a high preference towards handheld wireless Point of Sale devices.
+The restaurant business has been adopting PoS software quite fast as they offer a high degree of flexibility.
+Many high volume pubs and restaurants have been showing a high preference by using this.

 For instance, waiting staffs in the restaurant use a POS system that is of the same size as a PDA and provides functionalities like registering orders and sending these orders to the kitchen in absolutely real time.
 Customers enjoy the benefit of viewing their transactions while paying for them at the table.